 If you have a 120Hz eye camera, make sure the eye camera is in focus.
 Twist the lens focus ring of the eye camera with your fingers or lens adjuster tool to bring the eye camera into focus.

-The world camera lens are interchangeable, so you can swap between the two lenses provided for normal or wide angle FOV.
+The world camera lens are interchangeable, so you can swap between the two lenses provided for wide angle or narrow angle field of view.

 If you need to adjust the eye cameras beyond the built in adjustment range, you can use the orange arm extenders that are shipped with your Pupil headset.